MichaelKasper1/Cancer_Dependency_Predictor/README.md

     brew install make
     ```

-Use a make command to run various commands necessary to build and to run the app:
+Download and install all necessary dependencies for the app:

     ```bash
     make install
     ```

-Use a make command to concurrently
+Run development servers:

     ```bash
     make start
     ```

-When you save changes to files, the app will reload automatically.
 Follow link in terminal to access website.
+As you save changes to files, the app will reload automatically.

+## License

+This project is free to access for personal use.
+It is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.